BetaMasaheft/Documentation/split applications release process.md

 ### External applications used by the project  and integrated into our workflow
 - Zotero
-- Alpheios
+- Alpheios Annotation
 -

-## local application steps
+## Local application steps

 Set up a new exist-db instance locally.
 Possibly, this should happen during a data freeze, to avoid that data is updated while the application  and the relative lists and authority files are being reset.
 Keep eXide and monex open to check things.